-(1.5) In this paper, we will on occasion work with functors which are not necessarily pro-representable, but which do have a hull. $D$ has a hull if and only if Schlessinger's conditions $(H_1)-(H_3)$ of [40], Theorem 2.11 are satisfied.
+\begin{say} In this paper, we will on occasion work with functors which are not necessarily pro-representable, but which do have a hull.
+The deformation functor $D$ has a hull if and only if Schlessinger's conditions $(H_1)$-$(H_3)$ of \cite[Thm.~2.11]{[41]} are satisfied.
 We recall these here.
 For any morphisms $A'\rightarrow A$, $A''\rightarrow A$ in ${\bf C}_{\Lambda}$, there is a natural functorial map